Specialization orders on atom spectra of Grothendieck categories: Construction of Grothendieck categories

 it follows that $\ASpec\mcA_{\Gamma}=\ASupp M_{\Gamma}=\{\overline{M_{\Gamma}},\overline{M_{\Delta}}\}$.
 Since any nonzero submodule of $M_{\Gamma}$ has a quotient module isomorphic to $M_{\Delta}$, we have $\overline{M_{\Gamma}}<\overline{M_{\Delta}}$ by Proposition \ref{Prop:TopologicalCharacterizationOfPartialOrder}. \end{ex}

 In the next definition, we introduce an operation to combine colored quivers.
-The new colored quiver is determined by a underlying colored quiver $\Omega$ and a family of colored quivers to be combined.
+The new colored quiver is determined by an underlying colored quiver $\Omega$ and a family of colored quivers to be combined.